zielmicha/ros-cmake/doc/source/notes.rst

   This happens without using rospack.
 Build logic that needs to look at multiple packages uses this file, not rospack.

-* Sanitize the information in the index.
-Some information in the manifests is in a format that is difficult to consume.

-* Sanitize the CMakeLists.txt.
-CMakeLists.txt contain certain
-  invocations, for instance manual setting of RUNTIME_OUTPUT_DIR to be in the source directory, that must be removed.

 * Generate cmake files.
 A toplevel.cmake file is generated containing global information and a topologically sorted list of packages to traverse.
 Each package contains a package.cmake file that contains